 The Adobe Experience Platform Web SDK extension sends data to Adobe Experience Cloud from web properties through the Adobe Experience Platform Edge Network.
 The extension allows you to stream data into Platform, synchronize identities, process customer consent signals, and automatically collect context data.

-This document covers how to configure the extension in the Adobe Experience Platform Launch user interface.
+This document covers how to configure the extension in the Data Collection UI.

-If the Platform Web SDK extension has already been installed for a property, open the property in the Platform Launch UI and select the Extensions tab.
+If the Platform Web SDK extension has already been installed for a property, open the property in the Data Collection UI and select the Extensions tab.
 Under the Platform Web SDK, select Configure.

 If you have not installed the extension yet, select the Catalog tab.
 From the list of available extensions, find the Platform Web SDK extension and select Install.